acheema/mazes/readme.txt

-where the maze begins at X and ends at O and the only valid spots are spaces, ouput the shortest valid path filled in with +s as seen below.
+where the maze begins at X and ends at O and the only valid spots are spaces, output the shortest valid path filled in with +s as seen below.

 ##########